What is the confidence level in audit sampling?

 In practice, the confidence level translates into a reliability factor (R-factor) used in statistical sampling formulas.
 At 95% confidence with zero expected errors, the R-factor is 3.0.
 At 90%, it drops to 2.3.
 That difference changes sample sizes by roughly 30% on the same population.

 The link to ISA 315 (Revised) matters here.
-ISA 530.A8 states that the higher the assessed risk of material misstatement, the lower the acceptable sampling risk must be.
+ISA 530 .A8 states that the higher the assessed risk of material misstatement (RMM), the lower the acceptable sampling risk must be.
 Lower acceptable sampling risk means a higher confidence level and a higher R-factor, which in turn means a larger sample.
-The risk assessment is what sets the confidence level.
+The RMM is what sets the confidence level.
 The confidence level is what sets the sample size.
 If the file breaks that chain, the sample is unsupported.

 Key Points

-- The confidence level is not chosen arbitrarily.
-It flows directly from the assessed risk of material misstatement for the assertion being tested.
+• The confidence level is not chosen arbitrarily.
+It flows directly from the assessed RMM for the assertion being tested.

 Why it matters in practice

 Teams frequently select a confidence level (90% or 95%) without documenting why that level was chosen.
-ISA 530.A8 requires the confidence level to follow from the risk assessment.
-A file that states "95% confidence" without connecting it to the assessed risk of material misstatement for the specific assertion leaves the sample size floating.
+In my experience, maybe a third of sampling working papers explain the choice.
+ISA 530 .A8 requires the confidence level to follow from the risk assessment.
+A file that states "95% confidence" without connecting it to the assessed RMM for the specific assertion leaves the sample size floating.
+That is PIOOMA with a methodology shield.
+Nobody enjoys the conversation when the reviewer asks for the link and the file does not have one.

 Worked example: Fabrique de Verre Morel SA